jckleiner/learning-and-notes/linux/server-config/README.md

 TODO
  * Jenkins for health check -> main page, check if 200

+### Certificates
+The default location to install certificates is `/etc/ssl/certs`, for the key files (server.key) it is `/etc/ssl/private`.
+This enables multiple services to use the same certificate without overly complicated file permissions.
+All generated keys and issued certificates from Certbot can be found in `/etc/letsencrypt/live/$domain` , where `$domain` is the certificate name

 ## TODOs
  * Automate Certification Renewal
  * Privacy Page